 The Dewalt DCBL722P1's performance versus other blowers

-The following charts are provided to give you an idea how the key specs of the Dewalt DCBL722P1 compare with similar leaf blowers.
+The following charts are provided to give you an idea how the key specs of the Dewalt DCBL722P1 compare with handheld leaf blowers of similar voltage (between 18 and 24V).

-- Its max air speed of 125 MPH places it at the approximate midpoint in comparison to other battery-operated handheld blowers.
-If you wish to benefit from air expelled at the fastest possible speed, the Makita XBU01PT and its 208 MPH could be an option to consider.
+- Air exiting this blower's nozzle can reach speeds of 125 MPH, marking it as considerably swifter than most battery-operated handheld blowers.
+If you wish to benefit from air expelled at the fastest possible speed, the Makita XBU07SM1 and its 143 MPH could be an option to consider.

-- Regarding its air volume, the airflow of the Dewalt DCBL722P1 can reach 450 CFM (Cubic Feet per Minute), which is on par with other cordless handheld blowers.
-If air volume is important to you, the CAT DG651, with 800 CFM, could be in your good books.
+- Dewalt DCBL722P1 boasts an impressive airflow, reaching 450 CFM (Cubic Foot per Minute), positioning it amongst the most powerful cordless handheld blowers.
+If air volume is important to you, the Ryobi PBLLB01K, with 510 CFM, could be in your good books.

-- Autonomy-wise, with up to 20 minutes of autonomy on a full charge, the DCBL722P1 is on the low end when compared with other cordless handheld units.
-To enjoy the best possible autonomy in this category, you could have a look at the Makita CBU01Z which offers up to 300 minutes of runtime.
+- Autonomy-wise, with up to 20 minutes of autonomy on a full charge, the DCBL722P1 is on the low end when compared with other cordless handheld units of similar voltage.
+To enjoy the best possible autonomy in this category, you could have a look at the Ryobi PBLLB01K which offers up to 60 minutes of runtime.

 Price comparison

-As you can see from this interactive chart, when compared to other cordless blowers, the Dewalt DCBL722P1 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other cordless blowers, the Dewalt DCBL722P1 is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.